ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 {CODE-TAB:csharp:Index index_1@Indexes\Querying\Projections.cs /}
 {CODE-TAB-BLOCK:sql:RQL}
 from index "Employees/ByNameAndTitle"
-where Title = "sales representative" select FirstName, LastName
+where Title == "sales representative" select FirstName as EmployeeFirstName, LastName as EmployeeLastName {CODE-TAB-BLOCK/}
-{CODE-TAB-BLOCK/}
 {CODE-TABS/}

 * Since the index-fields in this example are not [Stored in the index](../../indexes/storing-data-in-index), and no projection behavior was defined,
-  resulting values will be retrieved from the matching Employee document in the storage.
+  resulting values for `FirstName` & `LastName` will be retrieved from the matching Employee document in the storage.

 * This behavior can be modified by setting the [projection behavior](../../indexes/querying/projections#projection-behavior-with-a-static-index) used when querying a static-index.